mircealungu/reconstruction/2_Abstraction.md

 Conclusion: you can not know upfront to what level to aggregate.
 So it is good to be able to explore various levels.

 It might be that **different modules need to be explored at different levels**.
-From the MSc thesis of two of your colleagues:
+From [ArchLens](https://github.com/archlens/ArchLens), a project started in the MSc thesis of two of your colleagues:

 ```json
      "api-core-details": {